yankostadinov/core/docs/core/01_what-is-glue42-core/01_introduction/introduction.md

 ### Environment

 This is the engine behind Glue42 Core - a collection of resources, which once hosted the browser will execute on a separate thread, allowing the [**Environment**](../core-concepts/environment/index.html) to be accessible by all applications on the same host and port, even if they run in different windows.
 Once connected, the inter-app communication is conducted via the [**Environment**](../core-concepts/environment/index.html).
 To achieve that we utilized the Shared Web Worker Interface, which is widely adopted by all major browsers.
-This is means no additional software is required to run your Glue42 Core project.
+This means no additional software is required to run your Glue42 Core project.

 ### Glue42 Client